-- The do’s and don’ts of display design
+- The do’s and don’ts of signage design

-- How UPshow will help you unlock the full power of your screens
+- How to make digital signage with UPshow to unlock the full power of your screens

 Digital signage design is worth your time, here’s why

 Maybe you haven’t paid much attention to the digital signage design process in the past.
 However, that’s a mistake.
 Everything from digital signage backgrounds and color scheme to font type and the content matters.
 Each screen that you display to your customers says something about your business.
 If you want to make a positive impression, you need to say something worth saying and you need to say it in a way that your customers will vibe with.